 Making my way from my home to Dublin Connolly I caught the Enterprise to Belfast (amusingly nicknamed “The Starship Enterprise” as I discovered recently), a train journey as long as it is expensive. €55 for a return train ticket would put a fair old dent in the Keeley coffers but needs must, and so off I went, boarding the high-speed train with my trusty electric-blue laptop, a cumbersome device with an increasingly-ravaged battery but one that is making a fine fist of valiantly refusing to give up the fight against the thorny forces of wear, tear and time.

 On the way the train passed through Drogheda, Dundalk and Portadown.
 After two and a quarter hours I arrived in Belfast – where Inga-Maria would’ve arrived on had she managed to catch the train from Larne Harbour on the night she had her life taken from her – and I wondered what awaited me here.
 One thing I hadn’t expected being struck by however were immediate pangs of guilt upon stepping off the train.
 Here I was arriving in the city Inga-Maria had been in the process of trying to reach on the night she was so badly abused and her life was taken, and where she hadn’t made it, I had.
 Where she wasn’t allowed to arrive unhindered, uninterrupted, I was.
 So my immediate feeling upon arrival in Belfast was an overriding one of guilt.
 Why was it so easy for me and impossible for her?
 Why was I able to make it and she wasn’t?
 It might seem like a straightforward and mundane event, merely stepping off a train in Belfast but on April 6th 1988 it had been beyond her, this bright beacon of youthful exuberance who arrived in the province unknown and remarkably given subsequent events, totally-unnoticed.
-Unnoticed of course, except for the individual who spotted her and sought her out on the ferry and who drove her from the ferry to the horrendous ordeal that culminated in her savage murder, it is believed in the company of at least one other individual.
+Unnoticed of course, except for the individual who it is believed spotted her and sought her out on the ferry and who drove her from Larne to the horrendous ordeal that culminated in her savage murder.

-I was greatly honoured that my work on Inga-Maria’s case was recently the subject of extensive newspaper coverage in the Belfast Telegraph.
-This was the first official print media coverage in Northern Ireland for The Keeley Chronicles, and indeed also for SESSION MOTTS’ Plundered Past and for my work on the case overall.
+My work on Inga-Maria’s campaign was recently the subject of newspaper coverage in the Belfast Telegraph.
+This was the first official print media coverage in Northern Ireland for The Keeley Chronicles and for my work on the case overall.
 The Belfast Telegraph are notable for in addition to being I believe the most widely-circulated newspaper in the North, are also the newspaper who have consistently held a candle for Inga-Maria’s unsolved case over the years, and have broken more exclusives in relation to it than any other media outlet.
 I am very grateful to them, the author of the piece Claire McNeilly and their editor for the tact, sensitivity and support they have shown me and Inga-Maria’s memory in having conducted themselves in an exemplary manner throughout.
 I’m also indebted to Roisin Boyd for her involvement in facillitating the interview in the first place.
 I have included links to the two articles directly above.

-I’m also very grateful to Hot Press magazine, their editorial writer Peter McGoran and commisioning editor Roisin Dwyer.
-Hot Press is Ireland’s leading music, entertainment and current affairs magazine who interviewed me recently in Dublin and granted my band SESSION MOTTS a full-page article which featured extensive portions of what I said in relation to Inga-Maria and her case.
-Obviously there was a lot more I said in the interview about Inga-Maria and music (the interview lasted 90 minutes, only a relatively-small portion of which could be condensed into the article) but nonetheless it’s yet more significant coverage for Inga-Maria’s unsolved case and is I believe the first time news of her case has entered the realm of music media.
+I’m also grateful to Hot Press magazine, their editorial writer Peter McGoran and commisioning editor Roisin Dwyer.
+Hot Press is Ireland’s leading music, entertainment and current affairs magazine who interviewed me recently in Dublin for an article in which I was supposed to promote my band but which I instead predominantly used to discuss Inga-Maria’s life and the case.
+There was a lot more that I said in the interview about Inga-Maria and also about music than what ended up in the article (the interview lasted 90 minutes, only a relatively-small portion of which could be condensed into the article) but nonetheless it’s yet more significant coverage for Inga-Maria’s unsolved case and is I believe the first time news of her case has entered the realm of music media.
 I shall attach the link here for anyone who would like to read the interview.

 Although no one has ever communicated this to me it has crossed my mind that perhaps some people who have read this blog at some point have thought, “What has it got to do with her?” or “Why single out this one case from all the other tragic cases out there?” but if that has ever been the case, you know what?
 All it really has to do with me is that I’m a human being and she was a human being, end of.
 The fact that I’m Irish and from the South and that this happened in the North and that Inga-Maria wasn’t from either the North or South of Ireland is to my mind irrelevant.
 When I decided to work exclusively on her case it was with I felt good reason as I think I have more chance of doing something positive and hopefully-helpful if I give one unsolved case everything I’ve got rather than flit from case to case and have less of a chance of achieving something meaningful.
 Her interrupted journey through life has somehow many years later become part of my ongoing journey through life.
 In doing so I feel I am symbolically defying her destruction with my creation.
-The killers of Inga-Maria Hauser were able to freely rape and murder her and get away with it for 29 years and possibly forever – they “achieved” that much.
+The killers of Inga-Maria Hauser were able to freely murder her and get away with it for 29 years and possibly forever – they “achieved” that much.
 But I’m determined that that’s all they’re going to get.
 Because there’s a bigger picture I’m painting with all this.
 And that is to establish something that they won’t achieve.
 I am determined they won’t erase the legacy I think she unwittingly left behind on April 6th 1988, and which is at the absolute core of everything I’m trying to promote through this blog and through all the songs of my band that she is the beating heart of.
 The legacy that I’ve been trying to gradually grow for her in the course of all of my work on her case, a legacy that John Dallat MLA and the many good people of North Antrim are in support of.
 Inga-Maria Hauser didn’t even spend one day in Northern Ireland before she was murdered, not even one night.
 She was legally an adult for a little more than ten months when she died.
 But I would like to see to it that she effectively lives forever.
 That her memory far outlives those of her killers.
 And that the essence of her youth, her beauty, her adventurousness, her creativity can find a way to live on, in this blog, in the songs I’m involved in writing, in the music videos for those songs I’m involved in making with my band, in any and every way possible.
 She was murdered within hours or even minutes of arriving here.
 No one – no one (other than her killers) even knew she’d arrived in the country.
-She was only spotted during the ferry crossing by a mere two people who were travelling together (which is in itself mystifying to me, and I would like to appeal to that couple to please get in touch with me if you’re out there reading this).
+She was spotted during the ferry crossing by a mere two people, both of whom were travelling together.
 The killers of Inga-Maria Hauser took it upon themselves to unilaterally alter the life-course of another human being and in doing so destroyed an 18 year-old girl who was just making her way through the world.
 But she’s going to live forever.

 And that can maybe be her revenge of sorts from beyond the grave.
 The posthumous response of a knowing soul.
 The most dignified response possible.
 And as gentle and subtle as it might sound, a most powerful one too.
 As the saying goes, “Less force, more power”.
 We all only have a limited timespan on this Earth.
 But as the great Tony Wilson, the founder of Factory Records who gave the world Joy Division, New Order and the Happy Mondays said not long before his own death, “Great songs never die”.
 And I’m going to try see to it that the best songs I’m involved in writing are the ones inspired by her.

 I would love to have known what she would have gone on to do with her life.
 But I’ll never have the chance.
 Because she never had the chance.
-Because certain individuals in the North of my country decided to deceive her into believing they were going to give her a lift to Belfast and instead took her in the opposite direction to where they inflicted on her one of the worst ordeals a human being can be put through, before ending her life in such a bewilderingly-vicious way.
+Because those who likely encountered her onboard the ferry apparently decided to deceive her into believing they were going to give her a lift to Belfast and instead took her in the opposite direction to where they inflicted on her one of the worst ordeals a human being can be put through, before ending her life in such a bewilderingly-vicious way.
 The permanent theft of that existence, the decades-long denial of her life, and the nagging angst I feel about that heartless larceny is largely what propels me to promote her short-lived presence on the Earth.
-I suspect that like most of us she would have liked to be thought of and remembered.
-I hope so.
+I suspect that like most of us she would have liked to be thought of and be remembered.